Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: INTRODUCTION

 In summary, our main contributions include:

-\begin{itemize} \item A one-stage locomotion policy based on implicit-explicit estimation is proposed to comprehensively extract environmental features and generate precise actions using proprioception and local heightmap. \item A terrain reconstructor is proposed to accurately reconstruct the local heightmap using only proprioception and egocentric depth images, providing the policy with explicit supervision targets thus significantly enhancing its understanding and representation of terrain features. \item Successful sim-to-real transfer of agile locomotion on risky terrains with sparse footholds such as stepping stones, balance beams, stepping beams and gaps, demostrating exceptional adaptability and robustness. \end{itemize}
+\begin{itemize} \item \textbf{A single-stage end-to-end learning framework} that introduces \textbf{local heightmap as an intermediate representation} is proposed to significantly enhance environmental understanding and enable precise foot placements \textbf{using only proprioception and view-limited egocentric vision}. \item \textbf{A terrain reconstructor module} is proposed to accurately reconstruct the local terrain, providing explicit supervision targets that encourage the policy to comprehensively extract and memorize exteroceptive information thus representing essential terrain features. \item \textbf{Successful sim-to-real transfer} of agile locomotion on \textbf{risky terrains with sparse footholds} such as stepping stones, balance beams, stepping beams and gaps, demostrating exceptional adaptability and robustness. \end{itemize}